NFC Business Cards – Can They Replace Real Ones?

 When embedded in business cards, NFC technology allows users to tap their cards to a recipient’s smartphone to send contact information and other important business details.

-NFC business cards use an NFC tag, a small memory chip with a spirally rolled-up antenna.
+The key ingredient is called a tag, and that is a small memory chip with a spirally rolled-up antenna.
 It has a storage capacity of 168 to 2,048 bytes, allowing the user to store a lot of information.

-An NFC tag can also be personalized per the user’s individual needs, making it highly customizable.
+NFC tags can also be personalized per the user’s individual needs, making it highly customizable.

 It has two variants: